vignesh093/PatientHealthMonitoring/README.md

 ### Components:
 This project is divided into three modules.

-  1.Data generator - Generates patient health parameters for given patients
+  1. Data generator - Generates patient health parameters for given patients

-  2.Edge processsing - Edge level processing like anonymization and basic filtering.
+  2. Edge processsing - Edge level processing like anonymization and basic filtering.
 Achieved with the help of Apache Edgent.

-  3.Stream processing - Filter the anamoly records based on the configured threshold for a specified time window.
+  3. Stream processing - Filter the anamoly records based on the configured threshold for a specified time window.
 Save the anamoly records in RDBMS which could then be sent as alerts.
 Achieved with the help of Apache Kafka Streams and connect.

 ### Getting started
 git clone https://github.com/vignesh093/PatientHealthMonitoring.git